2070.41 – Stacking Grapefruit

 Solution

-Starting at the top the layers look as in the figure below, part A. The numbers in each layer are
+Starting at the top the layers look as in the figure above, part AA.
+The numbers in each layer are

 There is a formula for the triangular numbers that you can use to solve the problem:

-Or you can use Pascal's triangle as in the figure, part B. The third column gives the triangular numbers; the fourth column gives the sumsum of the first nn triangular numbers.
+Or you can use Pascal's triangle as in the figure, part BB.
+The third column gives the triangular numbers; the fourth column gives the sum of the first nn triangular numbers.
 The solution of the problem is circled.

 This is a very large number of grapefruit.
 Can you make a guess as to how tall the stack was?
 We hope that nobody dislodged a grapefruit in the bottom row.